 Osmosis is caused by a chemical reaction between water and substances in the hull laminate below the waterline.
 If water breaches the exterior gelcoat and barrier layer, it can react with the chemical components in the laminate creating acidic substances.
-These substances create pressure behind the gelcoat which causes blisters.
-An epoxy barrier coating such as the Interlux Interprotect® system properly applied to the hull before bottom paint will help prevent this problem.
-A barrier coating also provides an excellent base coat for the bottom paint.
+These substances create pressure behind the gelcoat which causes blisters. has been painted with antifouling paint, contact your dealer for the recommended maintenance procedures.